patsapolpro/web-starter-kit-ai/docs/requirement.md

 ---

+## 7. Internationalization (i18n)

+### FR.18 Multi-Language Support
+**User Story**: As a user, I want to switch between English and Thai languages, so I can use the application in my preferred language.

+**Functional Requirements**:
+- FR.18.1: The application shall support both English (EN) and Thai (TH) languages
+- FR.18.2: The application shall provide a language toggle control in the header
+- FR.18.3: The language toggle shall display:
+  - Current language flag and name
+  - A dropdown menu with all available languages
+  - Visual indication of the currently selected language
+- FR.18.4: Clicking a language option shall immediately switch all UI text to the selected language
+- FR.18.5: The selected language preference shall be saved to browser local storage
+- FR.18.6: When the application loads, it shall restore the last selected language
+- FR.18.7: If no language preference is saved, the application shall default to English

+**Translated Content**:
+All user-facing text shall be translatable, including:
+- Application title and subtitle
+- Project setup screen
+- Header buttons and labels
+- Requirements list headers and empty states
+- Form labels, placeholders, and buttons
+- Effort summary section
+- Modal dialogs (delete, clear all)
+- Validation error messages
+- Status indicators (Active/Inactive)

+**Acceptance Criteria**:
+- A language toggle control is visible in the application header
+- Clicking the toggle shows a dropdown with English and Thai options
+- Selecting a language immediately updates all UI text
+- The language preference persists across browser sessions
+- All user-facing text is properly translated in both languages
+- No hardcoded text strings remain in components
+- Thai text displays correctly with proper character encoding

+---

+### FR.19 Language Preference Persistence
+**User Story**: As a user, I want my language preference to be remembered, so I don't have to change it every time I visit.

+**Functional Requirements**:
+- FR.19.1: The application shall save the selected language to localStorage key: `app-language`
+- FR.19.2: The language preference shall be saved immediately when changed
+- FR.19.3: On application load, the saved language shall be restored automatically
+- FR.19.4: If the localStorage key is cleared, the application shall default to English

+**Acceptance Criteria**:
+- Language selection is saved immediately
+- Closing and reopening the browser preserves the language choice
+- Refreshing the page maintains the current language
+- Clearing browser storage resets to English default

+---

-## 7. Data Management Operations
+## 8. Data Management Operations

-### FR.16 Initial Application State
+### FR.20 Initial Application State
 **User Story**: As a first-time user, I want to understand what the application does and how to get started.

 **Functional Requirements**:
-- FR.16.1: When the application is opened for the first time (no saved data), it shall display:
+- FR.20.1: When the application is opened for the first time (no saved data), it shall display:
   - A prompt to enter a project name
   - An empty requirements list
   - A message: "No requirements yet.
 Add your first requirement above."
   - The total effort displaying as 0
-- FR.16.2: The add requirement form shall be visible and ready for input
+- FR.20.2: The add requirement form shall be visible and ready for input

 **Acceptance Criteria**:
 - First-time users see a clear, welcoming interface